polyaxon/polyaxon/docs/concepts/experiment-groups-hyperparameters-optimization.md

       optimization: minimize
 ```

-In this case, the scheduler will not start any more experiment, if one of the experiments in the group validate the following condition:
+In this case, the scheduler will not start any more experiments, if one of the experiments in the group validate the following condition:

  * An accuracy >= 0.9
  * Or a loss <= 0.05

 ## Checking the status of your experiments

-First, we can double check that our groups was created.
+First, we can double check that our groups were created.

 For that you can use the Polyaxon dashboard or Polyaxon CLI.